 The InterContinental Montreal has a Club InterContinental executive lounge and offers affordable luxury in Montreal city centre.
 This hotel is right in downtown Montreal, in the heart of the business district, so it couldn’t be better located, plus it is connected to the underground city and a conference center and is close to two subway stations, which gives you easy access to many of the city’s points of interest.
 Old Montreal as well and Notre Dame Basilica are a short walk away.

-The hotel has 357 good-sized rooms along with an exercise room with state-of-the-art equipment, a 15-meter indoor salt-water lap pool; Dry sauna in both changing rooms & steam baths in the men’s changing rooms.
+The hotel has 357 good-sized rooms, an exercise room with state-of-the-art equipment, a 15-meter indoor salt-water lap pool; Dry sauna in both changing rooms, & steam baths in the men’s changing rooms.